Splitwise vs HouseKeepr: Which Is Better for Shared Living in 2026?

 - Set house rules that new flatmates can actually find

 ...Splitwise has no answer for you.
 You end up stitching together four or five different apps — WhatsApp for chat, Google Sheets for chores, Doodle for polls, some notes app for house rules — and calling it a system.
+(Worth noting: other popular expense-only apps like Tricount and Settle Up face exactly the same gap.)

 What HouseKeepr Does Differently

 HouseKeepr was built from the ground up for flat management — not just bill splitting.
 The premise is simple: one app that handles everything that comes with living with people.
+If you want a broader view of available options, our guide to the best flatmate apps in Europe compares ten alternatives head-to-head.

 - Shared shopping lists — one list, everyone can add to it, items disappear when bought